jprochazk/hebi4/docs/ast.md

 }
 ```

+To represent an optional node, we can use an empty `None` node, and treat anything
+other than `None` as `Some`.
+This means that `Option<Expr>` in our representation can still be stored
+in just 8 bytes.

 Okay, now that we have our layout, what is the total memory footprint for `1 + (1 * 2)`?

 ```rust